geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

-**Documentation:** Set a length scale for the diffusion of advection fields if the &lsquo;&lsquo;prescribed field with diffusion&rsquo;&rsquo; method is selected for a field.
+**Documentation:** Set a length scale for the diffusion of advection fields if the &ldquo;prescribed field with diffusion&rdquo; method is selected for a field.
 More precisely, this length scale represents the square root of the product of diffusivity and time in the diffusion equation, and controls the distance over which features are diffused.
 Units: \si{\meter}.

 (parameters:Solver_20parameters/Matrix_20Free)=
 ## **Subsection:** Solver parameters / Matrix Free